eralchemy/eralchemy/readme.md

 To run the tests, use : `$ py.test`.

-ERAlchemy was inspired by [erd](https://github.com/BurntSushi/erd).
+ERAlchemy was inspired by [erd](https://github.com/BurntSushi/erd), though it is able to render the ER diagram directly from the database and not just only from the `ER` markup language.

 Released under an Apache License 2.0